In the last decade, I have learned to view my body, not as an enemy but an ally. Let me tell you how this happened.

 There are a lot of people in the world who believe it is their job to police people’s bodies.
 There are also a lot of unhealthy people who gain a sense of false power by bullying and shaming people about their bodies.
 You know what?
 Your body is no one else’s business, and you never have to be ashamed of it.
 You are the boss of your body, and you are the best person to determine what it needs to eat and how it needs to move.

-You are also permitted and encouraged to exist in the world in whatever size and shape is best for you right now—whether that is small, large, or somewhere in between.
-Your body is a marvel, and you deserve to live your glorious life, just like anyone else.
+You are also permitted and encouraged to exist in the world in whatever size and shape is best for you right now.
+In addition, your body–whatever its size–is a miracle.
+And you deserve to live your glorious life, just like anyone else.

 You have the right to stand up to people who bully you, shame you, or police you.
 Here are some things you can say: